hda-technical/dancebooks/transcriptions/[1824, uk] Thomas Wilson - Danciad.md

 >
 > But in the ball room, there's no such pretence,
 >
-> 'Tis done to make their ball of consequence.
+> It is done to make their ball of consequence.
 >
 > There's one professor, aye, of whom you've heard,
 >
 > Put out a ball bill, pompous and absurd;
 >
-> 'Twas an attempt at wit, but such rare stuff,
+> It was an attempt at wit, but such rare stuff,
 >
 > To read it you would find three lines enough;
 >
-> And say 'twas only fit (the muse may weep)
+> And say it was only fit (the muse may weep)
 >
 > To read, to lull an Alderman to sleep,
 >
-> Professor said 'twas meant to make a hit,
+> Professor said it was meant to make a hit,
 >
 > But as some phrase it, here "it did not fit".
 >